jrast/littlefs-python/README.rst

 Development Hints
 -----------------

-- Test should be run before commiting: `pytest test`
+- Test should be run before committing: `pytest test`
 - Mypy is used for typechecking.
 Run it also on the tests to catch more issues:
   `mypy src test test/lfs`
 - Mypy stubs can be generated with `stubgen src`.
-This will create a `out` direcotry containing the generated stub files.
+This will create a `out` directory containing the generated stub files.